 12 For the purposes of this report, the "quantification of fiscal risks" has been applied through several methodologies, each focusing on explicit and implicit contingent liabilities.
 However, it must be noted that implicit contingent liabilities are inherently difficult to distinguish and solely quantify.
-The CDRP is a methodology (explained in Chapter 3) that quantifies a portion of direct economic loss of the building stock, then further extrapolates from this amount which costs are borne by the government, or rather, the government's contingent liabilities in building stock.
+The CDRP is a methodology (explained in Chapter 3) that quantifies a portion of direct economic loss of the building stock.
 The actuarial analysis of historical disasters in Grenada, also discussed in Chapter 3, models the public sector-specific losses from future events by using country knowledge of public investments in each productive, transportation, and social sector affected by the disaster.
 These estimates capture primarily the GoG's contingent liabilities, and also capture a portion of the government's implicit contingent liability through, for example, applying the knowledge that historically the government has made ad hoc financial responses to the housing sector.

 13 Kreft, Sönke et al. 2014.
 "Global Climate Risk Index 2015."
-Germanwatch.
+Germanwatch

-14 A consultant with the DRFTA Project worked with the MoF and NaDMA for data collection in August-September 2015.
+14 A consultant with the DRFTA Project worked with the MoF and NaDMA for data collection in August-September 2015